-- 42.1 The delay will be kept as short as possible and as soon as a resumption time is known all teams will be informed via the official messaging system, in all cases at least ten minutes warning will be given. - 42.2 Signals will be shown ten minutes, five minutes, three minutes, one minute and fifteen seconds before the resumption and each of these will be accompanied by an audible warning. - 42.3 When the three minute signal is shown all cars must have their wheels fitted, after this signal wheels may only be removed if the car has been moved out of the fast lane or during a further race suspension.
+- 42.1 The delay will be kept as short as possible and as soon as a resumption time is known all Competitors teams will be informed via the official messaging system, in all cases at least ten minutes warning will be given. - 42.2 Signals will be shown ten minutes, five minutes, three minutes, one minute and fifteen seconds before the resumption and each of these will be accompanied by an audible warning. - 42.3 When the three five (5) minute signal is shown all cars must have their wheels fitted.
+Tyre blankets must also be disconnected from any power supply at this time and must not be reconnected during the start procedure, unless the delayed start signal is shown.

-A penalty under Article 38.3(d) will be imposed on any driver whose car did not have all its wheels fully fitted at the three minute signal or has any of its wheels changed before it leaves the pit lane after the race has been resumed.
+After this signal wheels may only be removed if the car has been moved out of the fast lane or during a further race suspension.

-At the two minute point any cars between the safety car and the leader, in addition to any cars that had been lapped by the leader at the time the race was suspended, will be allowed to leave the pit lane and complete a further lap, without overtaking, and join the line of cars behind the safety car which left the pit lane when the race was resumed.
+A penalty under Article 38.3(d) will be imposed on any driver whose car did not have all its wheels fully fitted at the three five (5) minute signal or has any of its wheels changed before it leaves the pit lane after the race has been resumed.

-- 42.4 When the one minute signal is shown, engines should be started and all team personnel must leave the fast lane by the time the 15 second signal is given taking all equipment with them.
+- 42.4 At the two (2) minute point any cars between the safety car and the leader, in addition to any cars that had been lapped by the leader at the time the race was suspended, will be allowed to leave the pit lane and complete a further lap, without overtaking, enter the pit lane and then join the line of cars behind the safety car which left the pit lane when the race was resumed. - 42.5 When the one (1) minute signal is shown, engines should be started and all team personnel must leave the fast lane by the time the 15 second signal is given taking all equipment with them.
 If any driver needs assistance after the 15 second signal he must raise his arm and, when the remainder of the cars able to do so have left the pit lane, marshals will be instructed to push the car into the slow lane.
 In this case, marshals with yellow flags will stand beside any car (or cars) concerned to warn drivers behind.
-Drivers may leave the fast lane in order to pass any car unable to leave the pit lane. - 42.5 The race will be resumed behind the safety car when the green lights are illuminated.
-The safety car will enter the pits after one lap unless: - a) The race is being resumed in wet conditions and the race director deems more than one lap necessary, in which case see Article 24.4(I). - b) All cars are not yet in a line behind the safety car. - c) A further incident occurs necessitating another intervention.
+Drivers may leave the fast lane in order to pass any car unable to leave the pit lane. - 42.6 Overtaking behind the safety car is only permitted in the following cases: - a) Any driver who is delayed when leaving his position in the fast lane or during the lap(s) behind the safety car may overtake to re-establish his original starting position provided he does so before he crosses the first safety car line on the lap the safety car returns to the pits.
+Should he fail to do so he must re-enter the pit lane and may only re-join the race once the whole field has passed the end of the pit lane after the race has been resumed.